Agathokakological Nincompoop Monk

 Gregory: I’m sorr . . .
 Yes, I am.
 Of course!

-Dr. Ist: Then why are you worried about making mistakes when speaking?
-Isn’t that the natural state of an agathokakological nincompoop monk?
+Dr. Ist: Then why worry about mistakes?
+Isn’t that the natural state of an Agathokakological Nincompoop Monk?

 Gregory: Indubitably.
-I just wish to make eye contact while saying something stupid to solidify my stance.
+I just want to make eye contact while saying something stupid—you know, to plant my flag . . . with confidence.

 Dr. Ist: We’ll work on that too.
-Look, throw yourself out there, engage with people, and make mistakes.
-Some may take notes and be late to their destinations.
+Look, throw yourself out there.
+Engage with people.
+Make mistakes.
+Some might take notes or show up late.
 Don’t worry about them.
-Don’t be ashamed of your mistakes.
-Your verbal communication will improve with more exposure.
+Don’t be ashamed of mistakes.
+Your verbal fluency will improve with exposure.

 Gregory: Mhm.